Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

-where $M$ is the number of charged particles in an event.
-As mentioned in Section~\ref{sec:EGM}, in this study, we have used a hybrid of IPGlasma + MUSIC + iSS + UrQMD models, where each IPGlasma + MUSIC event is passed 200 times through iSS + UrQMD.
+As mentioned in Section~\ref{sec:EGM}, in this study, a hybrid of IP-Glasma + MUSIC + iSS + UrQMD models is used, where each IP-Glasma + MUSIC event is passed 200 times through iSS + UrQMD.
 To reduce the random fluctuations arising due to sampling of a finite number of particles, we define the flow vector of a super event ($Q^{\rm SE}_{n}$) as follows~\cite{McDonald:2016vlt},

 Here, $M_{j}$ is the multiplicity of the $j$\textsuperscript{th} hadronic sample, and $\phi_{jk}$ is the azimuthal angle of the $k$\textsuperscript{th} particle in this sample.
 To reduce the contribution of nonflow, one can make two super-sub events, $A$ and $B$ respectively, separated by a pseudorapidity gap, $|\Delta\eta|>1$.
 Corresponding flow vector can be denoted as, $Q^{A}_{n}$ and $Q^{B}_{n}$ with multiplicities $M_A$ and $M_B$ respectively.
 Consequently, the two-particle correlation is given by,